 How to experience Madeira at its best?

 If you really want to enjoy Madeira’s nature there are two important things you should remember: hike and rent a car!
 Don’t book bus tours.
 I think they are simply awful, taking you from one place to another with 30/40 other people.
 It’s impossible to enjoy the sounds and beauty of the lush nature when hiking in such big loud groups of people.
 I simply rented a car, woke up early and started hiking 2 hours before those troups arrived.
 Also a car gives you the ultimate freedom to go where you want to go!
 Taxis are expensive to do tours with and public transport is slow and doesn’t cover the complete island.
-How you can avoid the crowds I will add to the blog soon!
+How you can avoid the crowds?
+Read all about it here!

 What do you need to know before you go?